-While MSC cruises are typically priced at very value-oriented levels (i.e. pretty cheap cruise fares), the ships offer a fairly unprecedented range of services and amenities that cost extra, such as a la carte menus, fees for port shuttles and more.
+While MSC cruises are typically priced at very value-oriented levels (i.e. comparatively cheap cruise fares), the ships offer a fairly unprecedented range of services and amenities that cost extra, such as a la carte menus and fees for port shuttles.

-The 58,600-ton, 1,566-passenger Armonia and Sinfonia, which were acquired from the defunct First European/Festival Cruises and were originally called European Vision and European Stars, respectively -- were built in 2001 and 2002.
+The 65,542-ton, 1,952-passenger Armonia and Sinfonia, which were acquired from the defunct First European/Festival Cruises and were originally called European Vision and European Stars, respectively -- were built in 2001 and 2002.

-Representing a new era for MSC are its first new-builds, starting with the 59,058-ton, 1,445-passenger MSC Lirica, debuting in 2003.
+MSC's first new-builds started with the 65,591-ton, 1,984-passenger MSC Lirica, debuting in 2003.
 MSC Opera followed a year later; it's largely a sister ship, though some alterations were made to cabin configurations (fewer mini-suites, more standard staterooms with private balconies).
 Interestingly, this pair is a slightly evolved design-mate with Armonia and Sinfonia.

-The introduction of the Fantasia class -- four ships that weigh in carry at least 3,300 passengers and are at least133,500 tons -- was even more revolutionary for the line.
-MSC Fantasia debuted in December 2008; Splendida, a sister ship, debuted in 2009; Divina launched in 2012; and the line's largest, MSC Preziosa, debuted in March 2013.
+The introduction of the Fantasia class -- four ships that carry at least 3,300 passengers and are at least 137,963 tons -- was even more revolutionary for the line.
+MSC Fantasia debuted in December 2008; MSC Splendida, a sister ship, debuted in 2009; MSC Divina launched in 2012; and the line's largest, MSC Preziosa, debuted in March 2013.

 In March 2014, MSC announced two new-builds (with an option on two more) mega-ships.
 The first, MSC Meraviglia is due for delivery in May 2017.
 The second, MSC Bellissima, is scheduled to be delivered in March 2019.
 In December 2016, MSC finalized the deal for the two additional Meraviglia Plus ships, which will be delivered in October 2019 and September 2020.
 By passenger capacity, they will become the second-largest ships in the world (after Oasis and Allure of the Seas).
-The 167,600 gross ton ships will have 2,250 cabins holding 4,500 passengers in double occupancy, and a maximum capacity of 5,700 passengers and 1,536 crew members.
+The 167,600-gross-ton MSC Meraviglia will have 2,250 cabins holding 4,488 passengers in double occupancy, and a maximum capacity of 5,714 passengers and 1,536 crew members.

 Among the new features will be specially designed cabins for families and an extended MSC Yacht Club that will include a large solarium, a private lounge and restaurant, and duplex suites.

-The line also said the ships will be more environmentally friendly, with a hull and propulsion system optimized for energy efficiency and fuel scrubbers to reduce CO2 emissions.
+The ships will be more environmentally friendly, with a hull and propulsion system optimized for energy efficiency and fuel scrubbers to reduce CO2 emissions.

 MSC Meraviglia will be based in the Mediterranean.
-MSC has not confirmed where the additional three ships will be deployed, but speculation is high that one will be based in the Mediterranean and another could be deployed in the US.
+MSC has not confirmed where the additional three ships will be deployed, but speculation is high that one will be based in the Mediterranean and another could be deployed in the U.S.

-Since MSC Lirica, all of the line's new-builds have been built at France's STX Europe shipyard, however in May 2014 the line announced it had signed for two further new builds (with an option on a third), which will be built at Italy's Fincantieri shipyard.
+Since MSC Lirica, all of the line's new-builds have been built at France's STX Europe shipyard.
+But in May 2014 the line announced it had signed for two further new builds (with an option on a third), which will be built at Italy's Fincantieri shipyard.

-The line describes the new design as "revolutionary" and says that it will pave the way for a new generation of cruise ships.
+The line describes the new design as "revolutionary" and says it will pave the way for a new generation of cruise ships.
 The new features includes a sea-level promenade that circumnavigates the ship with outdoor spaces, shops and restaurants, and a unique aft which looks like a Miami condo.